-The pictures in Figure 13 display an airbrushed cat starting to run.
+The pictures in Figure 19 display an airbrushed cat starting to run.
 For the animation of the cat the different extreme frames (about 30) were created using the subdivision free-form deformation tool.
 Afterwards, pose-to-pose animation was used to in-between these keyframes.
 The background is a 3D background.
-For the airbrushed mice flying on a paper airplane (Figure 14) about 15 extreme frames were used.
-20 extreme frames were involved to create the Gouache simulation of waving flags as shown in Figure 16.
+For the airbrushed mice flying on a paper airplane (Figure 20) about 15 extreme frames were used.
+20 extreme frames were involved to create the Gouache simulation of waving flags as shown in Figure 22.

-Note that the complexity of the animation involved determines how many extreme poses have to be provided by the animator and thus how much of the in-betweening is left to the system.
+Note that the complexity of the animation involved determines how many extreme poses have to be provided by the animator and thus how much of the inbetweening is left to the system.

-4.2 Step-ahead Animation
+5.2 Step-ahead Animation

 In straight-ahead animation the animator draws or sets up objects one frame at a time in sequential order until the sequence is complete.
 In this way there is one drawing or image per frame that the animator has setup.
 This approach tends to yield a more creative and fresh look but can be difficult to time correctly, and tweak.
-Our system supports straight-ahead animation by making use of the subdivision freeform deformation tool (see Section 3.4) which permits the simultaneous control of many MRPs.
+Our system supports straight-ahead animation by making use of the subdivision freeform deformation tool (see Section 3.5) which permits the simultaneous control of many MRPs.
+By moving the control points of this tool the deformations for each key frame are created.
+This tool allows the same freedom and complexity of movement as traditional 2D animation, but with the added advantage that only the animation for the key frames needs to be drawn while the intermediate frames are interpolated automatically.